sudo-systems/rekodi/README.md

 # ReKodi
-A cross platform desktop remote for Kodi/Xbmc
+A cross platform desktop remote for Kodi/Xbmc build with Githubs awsome Electron framework.